 These private servers have two crucial components – firstly they are not used by anyone else, so you know that some spammer isn’t trying to use them for fake likes or account management.
 The secondly is that the very best ones have residential IP addresses assigned to them.
 This is also important as currently most proxies have commercial IP address ranges assigned as they generally reside in datacentres.
 However Instagram and many other sites know that their genuine home customers will never have these sorts of IP addresses at all.

 So they are often flagged as suspicious and commonly blocked from accessing the social media site.
 It’s a growing practice as last year Netflix blocked all access from commercial IP address ranges which instantly stopped people using commercial VPNs to access the site.
 So if you want to buy proxies for Instagram you should ensure that they have residential IP addresses and definitely are’t already blocked by the site.
-Sure there likely to cost a bit more but they will ensure that your Instagram accounts are safe and will not be risked.
+Sure these Instagram proxies are likely to cost a bit more but they will ensure that your Instagram accounts are safe and will not be risked.
 Obviously these are only needed if you’re trying to run multiple accounts or some Instagram promotion software.
 Otherwise just continue to use your own IP address to access the site.